cliosight/cliosight_templates/json_examples/revenue_expenses/README.md

 8. Creating users and groups to grant specific permissions in an account.

 ### Application Schema
 The revenue and expenses portal template is inspired by the bookkeeping tasks that eCommerce merchants need to manage while operating their online stores.
-In India there are small, medium and large sellers that sell their products through eCommerce platforms like Amazon, Flipkart, eBay, Shopify and others.
-While some of them provide extensive tools to track sales, inventory levels and other important data, there is no convinient way for generating portable reports and artifacts like bills, invoices and receipts that are often a part of the order lifecycle.
+In India, there are small, medium and large retail sellers that sell their consumer products through eCommerce platforms like Amazon, Flipkart, Etsy, Facebook Marketplace, Shopify and others.
+While some of them provide extensive tools to track important data, there is no convinient way for generating portable reports and artifacts.
+These include bills, invoices, receipts, pay slip, statements, contracts etc. that are often a part of the order lifecycle or business operation.
 This solution is primarily focused on such practical aspects of an eCommerce business.

 ### Primary entities
 1. Client